The Boundary Time Crystal as a light source for collectively enhanced sensing

-In this paper we investigate, how a BTC can be exploited as a source of light that enables quantum enhanced parameter estimation.
-In particular, we consider the setting depicted in \subfigref{fig:measurement_setups}{1(a)}, in which the output light is used to measure an external phase shift $\varphi$ imprinted by a sample.
-Note, that this use case is conceptually different to many recent studies which aim to estimate unknown parameters that govern the BTC evolution itself \cite{Montenegro2023,Cabot2024, Cabot2025, Mattes2025,Albarelli2025,gribben2025boundary}.
-The fundamental precision with which the emitted light permits the determination of the phase shift is quantified by the quantum Fisher information (QFI) of the source system and its output field \cite{Gammelmark2014,Macieszczak2014}.
-This QFI scales with $N^4$ in the system size $N$ of the BTC in the time crystal regime, which is stronger than Heisenberg scaling with $N^2$ displayed in the stationary regime.
-In order to tap the quantum enhancement anticipated by the QFI, we propose two different measurement protocols to retrieve the information about $\varphi$ encoded in the BTC output light.
-The first protocol is akin to homodyne detection \cite{Ilias2022, Gambetta2001, Catana2012,gammelmark_bayesian_2013,Kiilerich2014,Xu2015collective_ramsey, Albarelli2017, Albarelli2018, Shankar2019, Albarelli2020, Rossi2020,amoros2021noisy, Nurdin2022,radaelli_parameter_2024,amoros2025noisy, Mattes2025} [see \subfigref{fig:measurement_setups}{1(d)-(e)}], while in the second protocol, the emitted light of a BTC is guided into an auxiliary replica system acting as a decoder for the phase shifted light \cite{Yang, Godley2023} [see \subfigref{fig:measurement_setups}{1(b)-(c)}].
-We show, that both protocols saturate the quantum Cram\'er-Rao bound (QCRB) in the stationary regime and thus the estimation error of the measured phase shift $\delta\varphi$ displays Heisenberg scaling in the system size.
-In the time crystal regime, the second protocol achieves scaling of the phase estimation error as $\delta\varphi \propto 1/N^{1.222}$, which exceeds the Heisenberg limit.
+In order to tap the enhancement anticipated by the QFI, we propose two different measurement protocols to estimate $\varphi$ from the BTC output light.
+The first protocol is akin to homodyne detection \cite{Ilias2022, Gambetta2001, Catana2012,gammelmark_bayesian_2013,Kiilerich2014,Xu2015collective_ramsey, Albarelli2017, Albarelli2018, Shankar2019, Albarelli2020, Rossi2020,amoros2021noisy, Nurdin2022,radaelli_parameter_2024,amoros2025noisy, Mattes2025} [see \subfigref{fig:measurement_setups}{1(d)-(e)}], while in the second protocol, the emitted light of a BTC is guided into an auxiliary replica system acting as a perfect absorber for the phase shifted light \cite{Yang, Godley2023} [see \subfigref{fig:measurement_setups}{1(b)-(c)}].
+We show that both protocols saturate the QFI in the stationary regime, while this is only achieved by the second protocol in the time crystal regime.

 \textit{Fundamental bounds on precision.---} To set the stage, we briefly introduce the ultimate limit on precision with which an external phase shift can be measured, using a dissipative many-body quantum system as a light source.
 The dynamics shall be described by a Lindblad master equation ($\hbar = 1$)